Quasi-fibered boundary pseudodifferential operators: Introduction

 For many applications, it is necessary to go beyond quasi-isometry classes and impose stronger conditions on $\QALE$ metrics and their asymptotics with respect to the local models \eqref{int.3}.
 In particular, Joyce in \cite{Joyce} relies on a refined definition to solve a complex Monge-Amp\`ere equation and produce examples of Calabi-Yau $\QALE$ metrics.
 One of the key steps in this construction uses an isomorphism property of the scalar Laplacian of a $\QALE$ metric acting on suitable H\"older spaces.

 We consider here the larger class of quasi-fibered boundary ($\QFB$) metrics as introduced in \cite{CDR}, which includes the class of $\QALE$ metrics along with the more general class of quasi-asymptotically conic ($\QAC$) metrics originally introduced in \cite{DM2018}.
 The latter are themselves a generalization of the notion of asymptotically conic ($\AC$) metrics, which in turn also generalize $\ALE$ metrics but in a different way.
-Each of these types of metrics is discussed further below; for now we simply summarize their relationship in the following diagram:
+The relationships between these types of metrics can be summarized in the following diagram:

-A $\QFB$ metric on a manifold $M$ naturally induces certain elliptic differential operators, including the scalar and Hodge Laplacians, the Hodge-deRham operator and so on.
-More generally, we can define the set $\Diff^*_\QFB(M;E,F)$ of $\QFB$ differential operators as the compositions of vector fields which are uniformly bounded with respect to the metric, with coefficients in $\Hom(E,F)$ for vector bundles $E$ and $F$ over $M$.
-A more satisfactory definition of $\QFB$ structures and their associated differential operators is discussed below in terms of manifolds with fibered corners and Lie structures at infinity.

-Ellipticity is defined as usual for a $\QFB$ differential operator in terms of invertibility of its principal symbol.
-In addition, a $\QFB$ operator admits a set of {\em normal operators}, by which it is modeled asymptotically in various regimes at infinity.
-These normal operators are themselves suspended versions of $\QFB$ operators, though of strictly lower depth.
-As in \cite{Mazzeo-MelrosePhi,DLR}, we say an elliptic operator is {\em fully elliptic} (c.f.\ Definition~\ref{sm.31} below) provided each of its normal operators is appropriately invertible.
-One of our first results is a Fredholm result for such operators, which follows from the construction of a parametrix within a calculus of $\QFB$ pseudodifferential operators.